hashicorp/go-azure-helpers/README.md

-## Azure Helpers
+## `hashicorp/go-azure-helpers`

-This repository contains various helpers and wrappers for working with Azure and [the Azure SDK for Go](https://github.com/Azure/azure-sdk-for-go).
+This repository contains various helpers and wrappers for working with Azure - and contains a number of common types used in `hashicorp/go-azure-sdk`.